 Sugar is a simple carbohydrate that provides calories for your body to use as energy.
-There are two main types of sugar.
+There are two main types:

 Natural sugar is found in whole, unprocessed foods.
 These include fruit, vegetables, dairy, and some grains.
 Fructose is a natural sugar found in fruit.
 Lactose is a natural sugar found in animal dairy products.

 Added sugar is found in processed foods and drinks.
 It also includes sugar you add to foods at home.
 Added sugar provides little to no nutritional value.
 It’s used for different reasons, such as:

 - To keep baked goods fresh longer